 Ankle sprains happen when you twist or roll your foot beyond its typical range of motion.
 You can sprain your ankle during almost any activity, including walking down the stairs.
 People who play sports that involve cutting actions or rolling and twisting your foot, like soccer and trail running, may be at higher risk for sprained ankles.

 How do I know if my ankle is sprained?

 Signs and symptoms of a sprained ankle vary depending on the severity of your injury, but they often include:

 If you tear a ligament, you may experience a popping sound or sensation at the time of injury.
 Severe ankle sprains have similar signs and symptoms as a broken bone and require prompt treatment.

-First, Dr. Graney carefully examines your foot and ankle.
-He may gently press different areas around your ankle to determine which ligament is sprained.
-He may also take an X-ray to rule out a broken bone.
+First, your provider carefully examines your foot and ankle.
+They may gently press different areas around your ankle to determine which ligament is sprained.
+They may also take an X-ray to rule out a broken bone.

-Then, Dr. Graney recommends the best course of treatment for your particular condition.
+Then, your provider recommends the best course of treatment for your particular condition.
 Most sprained ankles improve without surgery, even when the ligament is completely torn.
 Nonsurgical treatment for a sprained ankle includes:

 Ankle sprains that are especially severe or don’t respond to nonsurgical treatment may require surgery.
-Dr. Graney is a fellowship-trained foot and ankle surgeon.
+Dr. Graney and Mary Hicker are fellowship-trained foot and ankle surgeons.